OUR STAFF AND BOARD

 Team Openings

-For additional information, or to apply for any of the roles listed below, please email info@clarkcountyfoodbank.org with the job title in the subject line.
+For additional information, or to apply for any of the roles listed, please email info@clarkcountyfoodbank.org with the job title in the subject line.

-With direction and partnership from the Program Director, this role coordinates the tasks, interns/AmeriCorps members, and volunteers to implement and grow the Nutrition Education program, including building and fostering relationships with community members and organizations, updating and expanding community agencies interested in classes, and contributing to the development and assessment of program’s impact.
-This role also serves as the Site Staff contact for the AmeriCorps/Washington Service Corps programs.
+With direction and partnership from the Program Director, this role coordinates the tasks of community agencies and/or volunteers to implement and grow the Financial Empowerment program, including building and fostering relationships with community partners, updating and revising community agencies offering financial classes, and contributing to the development and assessment of the impact of the program’s impact.

 Looking for a way to gain more experience in the workplace or develop certain skills?
 Clark County Food Bank is a great place to grow and challenge yourself in leadership and community service.
 Contact us to find out more on the internship opportunities available.